Silica gel: Regeneration

+Regenerating silica gel is important for both economic and environmental reasons.
+It can be regenerated thermally or chemically.
+Chemical methods involve the use of desiccating agents or solvents to desorb water from silica gel, though these are generally less practical for routine regeneration.
+Thermal regeneration can be applied also to packed silica gel beds without opening them, and can be done by conventional heating in an oven at a temperature around 120 Celsius.
+Another option for thermal regeneration is by using microwaves to apply heat more evenly and reduce regeneration time compared to conventional ovens, but this process should be tightly controlled to avoid overheating.
+Yet another option to apply heat is using a solar heater with a compound parabolic concentrator.
+There are also studies on using ultrasonic waves to remove water molecules from silica gel at 45-90 Celsius which are lower temperatures than that of conventional heating.

 Chemistry

 In chemistry, silica gel is used in chromatography as a stationary phase.
 In column chromatography, the stationary phase is most often composed of silica gel particles of 40–63 μm.
 Different particle sizes are used for different kinds of column chromatography as the particle size is related to surface area.
 The differences in particle size dictate if the silica gel should be used for flash or gravity chromatography.
 In this application, due to silica gel's polarity, non-polar components tend to elute before more polar ones, hence the name normal phase chromatography.
 However, when hydrophobic groups (such as C18 groups) are attached to the silica gel then polar components elute first and the method is referred to as reverse phase chromatography.
 Silica gel is also applied to aluminium, glass, or plastic sheets for thin layer chromatography.

 The hydroxy (OH) groups on the surface of silica can be functionalized to afford specialty silica gels that exhibit unique stationary phase parameters.
 These so-called functionalized silica gels are also used in organic synthesis and purification as insoluble reagents and scavengers.